pretix/pretix-docs/docs/topics/vouchers.md

 ![Page titled Voucher, showing options for creating a single voucher code.](../assets/screens/vouchers/create-single.png)

 Clicking the :btn-icon:fontawesome-solid-plus: Create a new voucher: button takes you to a dialog for creating a single new voucher code.
-The voucher code has already been filled out automatically, but you can change it and provide your own as long as it is at least 5 and no more than 255 characters in length.
+The "Voucher code" already contains an automatically generated suggestion, but you can change it and provide your own as long as it is at least 5 and no more than 255 characters in length.
+Any lower-case letters will be converted to upper case.
 Since this code is supposed to be able to be used more than once, set "Maximum usages" to 9999999.
 Set the "Valid until" option to the end of the limited time offer, for example the end of the following day.
 The "Price effect" option offers several different possibilities as to what effect the voucher should have on the price of the product.